SysKitTeam/docs-trace/how-to/compare-settings.md

 ---
-title: Compare Wizard
-description: >-
-  This article describes the SysKit Trace Compare Wizard and available comparison types.
+description: This article describes the SysKit Trace Compare Wizard and available comparison types.
 Track changes in your settings, compare different O365 tenants.
-author: Vinko Bedek
-date: 1/16/2020
 ---

 # Compare Settings